gamudev/gamudev/README.md

-<h3>Hi, I'm Javier García Muñoz 👋</h3>
+<h3>Hi, I'm GAMUDEV 👋</h3>
 A passionate full-stack developer from Spain.
-Graduated in Software Engineering from the Polytechnic University of Madrid, I have been developing my professional activity for more than 4 years at NTT Data, Telefónica and Avalon.
+Graduated in Software Engineering from the Polytechnic University of Madrid, I have been developing my professional activity for more than 4 years.

 <h4 align="left">Connect with me:</h4>